saxulum-legacy/saxulum-crud/doc/ListAction.md

 protected function crudListRoute()
 ```

-### List is granted
+#### List is granted

-This methods return if its allowed to call this listing.
+This methods return if its allowed to call this object list action.

 ```{.php}
 /**